Guides

 7. Junction Boxes

-The sun is shining; the photovoltaic panels are absorbing that green, free, beautiful energy; the wind picks up; rain begins to fall, and before you know it the mother of all tempests is knocking on your door.
+The wind picks up.
+Rain begins to fall, and before you know it the mother of all tempests is knocking on your door.

 Can you rest assured that you have the right junction box installed?